Calling Donald Trump ‘Mentally Ill’ Doesn’t Do Anyone Favors, Experts Say

 On Thursday, Trump held a press conference that was ostensibly meant to introduce his choice for Secretary of Labor, Alexander Acosta.
 However, this presser soon found the president vocally criticizing mainstream media, uttering remarks such as “the news is fake because so much of the news is fake” and “the leaks are real,” as Bustle recalled.

-Due to these comments, accusations of Donald Trump being mentally ill had spread like wildfire, as the likes of Jimmy Fallon and Jimmy Kimmel lampooned the conference on late night television.
-On the most recent episode of Late Night with Seth Meyers, the popular host offered his analysis of the last Trump presser, which The Independent had quoted in brief on a recent report.
+Due to these comments, accusations of Donald Trump being mentally ill had spread like wildfire as the likes of Jimmy Fallon and Jimmy Kimmel lampooned the conference on late night television.
+On the most recent episode of Late Night with Seth Meyers, the popular host offered his analysis of the last Trump presser, which The Independent had quoted in brief in a recent report.

 Those quips, however, referred to the press conference being crazy, and didn’t exactly allude to Donald Trump having some sort of mental illness.
 There have been actual accusations suggesting Trump may need some sort of professional help, including one from Rep. Ted Lieu (D-Calif.), who told the Huffington Post earlier this month that he plans to file a bill requiring that the White House employ a psychiatrist, with Trump’s supposedly “disturbing” behavior underscoring the potential bill’s importance.